dorinandreidragan/books-inventory/README.md

 ## 🔄 Continuous Integration

 This repository uses GitHub Actions for Continuous Integration (CI).
-The CI pipeline is defined in the `.github/workflows/ci.yml` file and includes the following steps:
+The CI pipeline is defined in the `.github/workflows/ci.yml` file.

-1. **Build**: Ensures the project compiles successfully.
-2. **Run Tests**: Executes all unit and integration tests to verify the application behaves as expected.
-3. **Static Analysis**: (Optional) Runs tools like linters or code analyzers to maintain code quality.

 Every pull request and commit to the main branch triggers the CI pipeline automatically, ensuring that the codebase remains stable and reliable.

 ## 📖 Documentation